Mathias Haydn: Life

-Mathias (or Matthias) was born in Hainburg, a small town not far from Rohrau.
+Mathias (or Matthias) was born in Hainburg, a small town not far from Rohrau in the Archduchy of Austria, Holy Roman Empire of the German Nation.
 His ancestors were inhabitants of this town, which had a troubled history; notably his paternal grandparents were fatal civilian casualties in the Turkish occupation of the town in 1683.
 His father, Thomas Haydn, was also a wheelwright.
 The material prosperity of the family seems to have increased with each generation: the grandfather Kaspar (also a wheelwright) started out as a "Burgknecht", i.e. "a day laborer with a permanent domicile"; the father Thomas built himself a house and was formally a "citizen" of Hainburg; Mathias himself rose to the rank of Marktrichter in Rohrau and owned farmland as well as a house; and Mathias's son Joseph, the composer, eventually became owner of a very large house in Vienna and died with a large fortune.

 In his youth, Mathias served an apprenticeship in Hainburg as a wheelwright and then in 1717 departed on the traditional travels of the journeyman.
 This period of his life lasted ten years, and took him among other places to Frankfurt am Main.
 He returned once to Hainburg (1722), a fact known because he applied there for a copy of his birth certificate.

 On his final return in 1727 he became a master wheelwright and joined the guild of wheelwrights in Hainburg.
 However, he settled in nearby Rohrau, where he built a house for himself.
 The following year he married Maria Koller, aged 21, who had worked as an "under-cook" in the palace of Count Harrach, the aristocratic patron of Rohrau.
 The couple had twelve children, of whom six died in infancy.
 The six children who lived to adulthood were as follows (baptismal names not used in later life are parenthesized).